core-coin/base-rs/CONTRIBUTING.md

 ## Conduct

-The Alloy project adheres to the [Rust Code of Conduct][coc].
+The Base-rs project adheres to the [Rust Code of Conduct][coc].
 This describes the _minimum_ behavior expected from all contributors.
 Instances of violations of the Code of Conduct can be reported by contacting the project team at [james@prestwich](mailto:james@prestwi.ch).